6feriolimarco/franciscoferiolimarco/README.md

 ---

-### Federation: a prelude to the utopic descentalisation
+### Federation: a prelude to the utopic descentralisation

 Dreaming that someday ForgeFed becomes strong enough so we all leave every centralised, closed source platform.